dcl-2020-01/curriculum/docs/model-basics.md

 your data.
 Modeling is another approach.

 We're not going to rigorously cover the mathematical foundations of models.
-In this unit, we'll only over the untuition for how models approximate data, as well as how to conduct EDA when you know you're eventually going to fit a model.
+In this unit, we'll only over the intuition for how models approximate data, as well as how to conduct EDA when you know you're eventually going to fit a model.

 ## Readings